Olympia & Chehalis Valley Co.

 Omaha Railway

-Remarks: ca. mid 1900's.
-Forged by the Adlake Co.
-Nice pocket worn block lettering and gold patina.
-Given the moniker, "the Granger Line."
+Remarks: ca. mid-1900s Forged by the Adlake Co.
+Nice pocket worn lettering and gold patina.
+Given the moniker, "The Granger Line."

 History